-i18n Translator SyncInstant file translation with AI - multiple engines, smart caching, professional workflow Translate Markdown, MDX, JSON, YAML, and TypeScript files instantly as you save.
-Your translations stay in sync automatically with smart folder mirroring, translation memory, and support for Azure, Google, DeepL, and Gemini AI engines.
-Quick Feature Overview:
+i18n Translator SyncInstant file translation with AI - multiple engines, smart caching, professional workflow Translate Markdown, MDX, JSON, YAML, TypeScript, and JavaScript files instantly as you save.
+Your translations stay in sync automatically with smart folder mirroring, translation memory, and support for Azure, Google, DeepL, and Gemini engines, including an Quick Features Overview:

 Installation⚠️ This extension is currently in Preview - Features and configuration may change as we refine the user experience based on feedback.
 From VS Code Marketplace: Install from VS Code Marketplace From VS Code: